Sri Lankan diaspora: Canada

-Sri Lankan Canadians include members from all ethnicities of Sri Lanka, they are mainly concentrated in the cities of Toronto and Montreal, in the provinces of Ontario and Quebec.
+Sri Lankan Canadians include members from all ethnicities of Sri Lanka, they are mainly concentrated in the cities of Toronto and Montreal, in the provinces of Ontario and Quebec respectively.
 As of 2006 there are 103,625 Sri Lankans in Canada.

 United States

 There are tens of thousands of Sri Lankans in the United States from all different backgrounds.
 In the 1990s the number was about 14,448, however this has grown significantly.
 Sri Lankan American communities are mainly situated in large metropolitan areas.
 The New York City Metropolitan Area contains the largest Sri Lankan community in the United States, receiving the highest legal permanent resident Sri Lankan immigrant population, followed by Central New Jersey and the Los Angeles metropolitan area.
 The Little Sri Lanka in the Tompkinsville neighborhood of the borough of Staten Island in New York City is one of the largest Sri Lankan communities outside of the country of Sri Lanka itself.